langcomp/lm_1b/README.md

 1) The corpus file returned above is fed into `rnn_corpus.create()`.

 2) A `GoogleLanguageModel` is created.
 This relies on code and files from Tal Linzen's [rnn_agreement](https://github.com/TalLinzen/rnn_agreement/tree/master/rnnagr) codebase.
 The directory where these files are stored should be hardcoded into `filenames.py`.
+Also make sure that all dependencies listed in this repo are added to your current environment.

 3) The RNN-LSTM is processed as follows: